Discover the best of Norfolk, Suffolk, Essex and Cambridgeshire with top autumn days out and activities.

 It’s no secret the East Anglian coast serves up delicious seafood, but during autumn and winter, shellfish comes into season.
 October is great for a steaming bowl of mussels; some of the best can be found at Wells-next-the-Sea.
 Crab, clams and scallops are also at their finest during autumn.
 Don’t forget to try the oysters at Brancaster, Mersea Island or Orford.

 Make the most of harvest season with a trip to a farmers’ market or farm shop.
 Most towns host a monthly farmer market, while farm shops are stacked with apples, pumpkins and squashes.
 Try samples and browse the foodie delights.
 It’s a great time to pick up fresh produce for your seasonal homemade pies and stews!

 On a dark, cold evening or grey, wet day, snuggle down with a bowl of popcorn, hot chocolate and watch a film.
 Autumn is a time for feeling warm and cosy so break out the movie classics.
 This year, outdoor cinema experiences are extending into September and October.

 Apples come into season around the end of September and to celebrate, selected stately homes, markets and farms offer a day dedicated to all things apple.
 Learn about the different varieties, try apple bobbing, have a go at pressing and sip on local cider while you explore.
-Check the National Trust and English Heritage websites for events, or stop by Gressenhall Farm & Workhouse on 11 October.
+Check the National Trust and English Heritage websites for events.

 Though it may be tempting to head to the countryside for autumn, the region’s cities are a nice alternative.
 You’ll get the chance to see autumnal colours in the parks, dine in style at chic restaurants, try local tipples in traditional pubs and explore the streets and attractions before the Christmas crowds descend.